Brian McClair: International career

 In international football, McClair won 30 caps for Scotland.
 He made his debut in November 1986 in a 3–0 win over Luxembourg at Hampden Park.
 The match was a qualifier for Euro 88, and McClair played in midfield behind his Celtic teammate and striker partner, Mo Johnston.
-Scotland failed to qualify for Euro 88, but McClair became a regular in the Scotland squad for the next six years.
-He made 5 appearances for Scotland in the qualifiers for the 1990 World Cup.
+Scotland failed to qualify for this tournament, but McClair became a regular in the Scotland squad for the next six years.
+He made five appearances for Scotland in the qualifiers for the 1990 World Cup.
 McClair also played for Scotland in a 'B' international against East Germany in April 1990 shortly before the 1990 World Cup.
-However, although Scotland qualified for the World Cup, he failed to make manager Andy Roxburgh's 22-man squad.
+However, although Scotland qualified for this tournament, he failed to make manager Andy Roxburgh's 22-man squad.

-Despite his omission from the 1990 World Cup squad, McClair continued to feature regularly for Scotland and represented his country at the 1992 European Championships, where he scored his first international goal in a 3–0 win over the CIS (formerly USSR).
-His final appearance for Scotland came in June 1993, where he scored the opening goal for Scotland in a 3–1 win over Estonia at Pittodrie.
+Despite his omission, McClair continued to feature regularly for Scotland and represented his country at the 1992 European Championships, where he scored his first international goal in a 3–0 win over the CIS (formerly USSR).
+His final appearance for Scotland came in June 1993, when he scored the opening goal for Scotland in a 3–1 win over Estonia at Pittodrie.